People discuss getting involved in their community.

 Reinforce the Importance

-Remind attendants and those thinking about coming to future game nights about Game nights are a source of entertainment, but furthermore, game nights create opportunities for neighbors to congregate, get to know one another better, and to feel good about their surroundings.
+Remind attendants and those thinking about coming to future game nights about the importance of community.
+Game nights are a source of entertainment, but furthermore, game nights create opportunities for neighbors to congregate, get to know one another better, and to feel good about their surroundings.
 Game nights are not just for entertainment alone but inspire closer communities.

 About the Author